TomasUllua12/TomasUllua12/README.md

 🎓 I'm a Software Engineer from Argentina, focused on Frontend Development.
 💻 Currently learning and building projects using **React**, **JavaScript**, **HTML**, and **CSS**.
 🌱 Passionate about creating intuitive and user-friendly web interfaces.
-🌍 Open to remote work and excited about opportunities abroad (🇳🇿).
+🌍 Open to remote work and excited about opportunities abroad.

 ## 🛠️ Tech Stack
 - Frontend: HTML, CSS, JavaScript, React